lioia/distributed-pagerank/README.md

 ## Notes - Docker Compose

 - MASTER env var, has to be set like this: `<master_service_name>:<master_port>`
-- To enter input to the master node, attach to the Docker image:
+- To enter input to the client, attach to the Docker image:
-  `docker attach <master-service-name>`
+  `docker attach <client-service-name>`

-## To Do
-- Master starts API service to receive config
-  - Results written to file (maybe http server)
-- Local client to contact the Master and upload graph